binocarlos/locked/README.md

 // create a locker pointing with an etcd connection string var locker = locked('127.0.0.1:4001,127.0.0.1:4002')

-// you can also pass an existing extjs object var locker = locked(etcdjs('127.0.0.1:4001,127.0.0.1:4002'))
+// you can also pass an existing etcd object var locker = locked(etcdjs('127.0.0.1:4001,127.0.0.1:4002'))

 // create a node - this points to a single key and represents its value locked across the cluster